-1. Aspects of the College admission process may be challenging, potentially creating obstacles for prospective enrollees.

-The College will continue its collaborative approach to actively engaging stakeholders across departments and roles to explore, assess, and address various facets of the enrollment process-seeking solutions that identify, improve, modify, or remove aspects of the enrollment process that may pose barriers for prospective enrollees.
+1. Aspects of the College admission The College will continue its process may be challenging, collaborative approach to actively potentially creating obstacles for engaging stakeholders across prospective enrollees. departments and roles to explore, assess, and address various facets of the enrollment process-seeking solutions that identify, improve, modify, or remove aspects of the enrollment process that may pose barriers for prospective enrollees.
 The College has a team working on the onboarding process through the Guided Pathways Strategic Enrollment Management (GPSEM) plan.

-2.A significant number of students enter their first year in College with little to no knowledge or support regarding navigating a College experience.

-Lake Land College administration will work with campus-wide areas to develop resources on the exploratory nature of the Guided Pathways system and better facilitate first-year students' development and discovery processes.

-This should include incorporation of inclusive practices to benefit students from all backgrounds and perspectives.
+2.A significant number of students Lake Land College administration will enter their first year in College with work with campus-wide areas to enter their first year in College with little to no knowledge or support work with campus-wide areas to develop resources on the exploratory little to no knowledge or support develop resources on the exploratory little to no knowledge or support regarding navigating a College develop resources on the exploratory nature of the Guided Pathways little to no knowledge or support regarding navigating a College develop resources on the exploratory nature of the Guided Pathways system and better facilitate first-year little to no knowledge or support regarding navigating a College develop resources on the exploratory nature of the Guided Pathways system and better facilitate first-year students' development and discovery little to no knowledge or support regarding navigating a College develop resources on the exploratory nature of the Guided Pathways system and better facilitate first-year students' development and discovery processes. little to no knowledge or support regarding navigating a College develop resources on the exploratory nature of the Guided Pathways system and better facilitate first-year students' development and discovery processes.
+This should include incorporation of little to no knowledge or support regarding navigating a College develop resources on the exploratory nature of the Guided Pathways system and better facilitate first-year students' development and discovery processes.
+This should include incorporation of inclusive practices to benefit students